NeoPixelQuest/pixel-quest-upstream/README.md

-# pixel-quest-upstream
+# Pixel Quest - Pantheon Upstream

-An Upstream of the core functionality for Pixel-Quest.
+This repository serves as the core upstream for all Pixel Quest related sites.